Covering firewood after it is cut and stacked is important if you want to be sure its quality will last for a long time.

 Termites will nest, reproduce and live in the ground but show up in wood most often because that’s what they eat.

-Keeping your firewood off the ground at least a few inches will make it more difficult for termites to get to it.
+Keeping your firewood off the ground by at least a few inches will make it more difficult for termites to get to it.

 Alongside separating it from the walls and the ground, you should also keep your firewood stack far away from living trees.